What are React Hooks?

 useCallback Infinite Loop

-It is also crazy easy to accidentally repeat the exact same circular issue with the dependency array of useCallback
+It is also very easy to accidentally repeat the exact same circular issue with the dependency array of useCallback

 as outlined above with `useEffect, when trying to use a variable that is scoped to the outer closure: